HoussamGoumazir/youtube_automation/README.md

 A professional, fully automated pipeline that picks a video from a local folder, uses **Google Gemini AI** to generate viral, platform-specific metadata, then uploads it to **YouTube Shorts**, **Instagram Reels**, **TikTok**, and **Facebook Reels** — all with a single command.

-Built for the **Object Life** channel: everyday objects coming to life in funny, relatable animated shorts.
+Built for the channel: everyday objects coming to life in funny, relatable animated shorts.

 ---